steven-murray/steven-murray.github.io/pages/cosmic-dawn.md

 > **Note:** this is intended to be a layman's description of my main research motivation.
 > For more technical descriptions of my current projects, see my [Research](research).

-My main research interest is to attempt to detect and characterize important periods in our Universe’s history: the so-called “Cosmic Dawn” and “Epoch of Reionization”.
-What are these, and how are we trying to detect them?

 Cosmic Dawn refers to the time in the Universe’s past when the first stars and galaxies burst into life.
 We know such a time exists, simply because we know there was a time without stars in the early Universe, and we know there are stars now.
 At some point, the